‘General Hospital’ Star Michelle Stafford Thanks Fans As Viewers React To News Cynthia Watros Recast As Nina

 As one person tweeted, however, “Willow could be a Webber, Quartermaine, Scorpio, or Baldwin even a Cassadine.”

-Another tweeted a welcome to Watros, but noted that she could have come on as “a new character or Elizabeth’s sister or someone else.
+Another tweeted a welcome to Watros but noted that she could have come on as “a new character or Elizabeth’s sister or someone else.
 Not Nina.”
 That Twitter user noted that a Nina recast seems unnecessary, as does a recast for the character of Valerie, which is on the horizon as well.

 Will General Hospital fans come to embrace Cynthia Watros in the role of Nina and whatever storyline develops for the character this summer?
 The switch from Michelle Stafford to Watros will seemingly air in early July and it sounds as if the writers may have their work cut out for them with this recast.